AsKnoxx/AsKnoxx/README.md

 - 👋 Hi, I’m @AsKnoxx(Eric)
-- 👀 I’m interested in MATLAB
+- 👀 I’m interested in MATLAB and web development
-- 🌱 I’m currently learning MATLAB App Designer
+- 🌱 I’m currently learning foundations of web development
-- 📫 How to reach me nodta14@gmail.com
+- 📫 How to reach me nodtas14@gmail.com
 - ⚡ Fun fact: My favorite bands are The Rare Occasions and sElf

 <!---